-JUNE 2022
+JUNE 2023

-State Officer Experience June 4-5 (Weekend following Convention) Kansas City Newly elected state officers experience initial training and begin to get to know their teammates in a relaxed environment.
+State Officer Experience June 2-3 (Weekend following Convention) Kansas City Newly elected state officers experience initial training and begin to get to know their teammates in a relaxed environment.
 As this experience immediately follows state convention, candidates should pack at least one week of casual and business casual clothing in case of election.
-Career and Technical State Officer (CTSO) Training June 6-7 (Week following Convention) Junction City (tentative) CTSO training is an initial introduction into state officer training and a chance for the new team to connect.
+Career and Technical State Officer (CTSO) Training June 5-6 (Week following Convention) Junction City CTSO training is an initial introduction into state officer training and a chance for the new team to connect.
 Other CTSOs in attendance include FCCLA, SkillsUSA, FBLA, DECA and BPA.
 All officers attend.
-Base Camp June 8-10 (Week following Convention) Manhattan The National FFA Organization hosts a conference that serves as the first step in preparing state officers for a year of service.
+Base Camp June 7-9 (Week following Convention) Manhattan The National FFA Organization hosts a conference that serves as the first step in preparing state officers for a year of service.
 The focus is on the individual officer.
 National FFA provides a trainer to facilitate.
 All officers attend.
-Kansas State University Interaction June 10 Manhattan Touch base with the K-State College of Agriculture to gain an understanding of the university and their expectations.
-Kansas FFA Board of Directors Meeting June 11 Manhattan Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
+Kansas State University Interaction June 9 Manhattan Touch base with the K-State College of Agriculture to gain an understanding of the university and their expectations.
+Kansas FFA Board of Directors Meeting June 10 Manhattan Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
 All officers attend.
-Understanding Facilitation June 11 (Tentative) Manhattan Understand how individual strengths play into learning.
+Understanding Facilitation June 10 (Tentative) Manhattan Understand how individual strengths play into learning.
 Chapter Leadeship Training (CLT) workshop lesson plans are written for the officers to present.
-Checkpoint #1 June 20-22 Manhattan Checkpoints will provide the officers with technical skills needed for success.
+Checkpoint #1 June 19-20 Manhattan Checkpoints will provide the officers with technical skills needed for success.
 Checkpoints are facilitated by the same individual who facilitated the Base Camp.
 All officers attend.

-JUNE 2022 Cont.
+JUNE 2023 Cont.

 Kansas FFA Foundation Overview Mid-June (1-2 hours) Manhattan The executive director of the Kansas FFA Foundation provides an overview of the partner support and programs funded by the organization.
 All officers attend.
 Learning CLT curriculum Throughout June On own time It is the responsibility of the individual officers to read the curriculum and understand content prior to CLT preparation.
 All officers are included.
-CLT Preparation June 23-24 Manhattan CLT preparation includes training on workshop facilitation and delivery; practicing workshops, opening ceremonies and group assemblies; and setting up the conference stage and breakout rooms.
+CLT Preparation June 21-23 Manhattan CLT preparation includes training on workshop facilitation and delivery; practicing workshops, opening ceremonies and group assemblies; and setting up the conference stage and breakout rooms.
 All officers attend.

-JULY 2022
+JULY 2023

-Chapter Leadership Training Late June/ Early July Locations Across the State Officers facilitate CLT for FFA chapter leaders.
+Chapter Leadership Training (CLT) June 29 - 30, July 6 - 7, July 10 - 11 Locations Across the State Officers facilitate CLT for FFA chapter leaders.
 Officers receive feedback and coaching in the moment in regard to their performances and presentations.
 All officers attend.
 Chapter events Varies Across Kansas Chapters often invite state officers to participate in summer events (picnics, officer retreats, etc.).
 State officers are encouraged to participate based on availability.
-Checkpoint #2 July 12-14 (Tentative) Manhattan Checkpoints will provide the officers with technical skills needed for success.
+Checkpoint #2 July 10-12 (Tentative) Manhattan Checkpoints will provide the officers with technical skills needed for success.
 Checkpoints are facilitated by the same individual who facilitated the Base Camp.
 All officers attend.
-State Officer Summit July 17-20 Washington D.C.
-This experience welcomes state officers across the country for an intensive look at agricultural advocacy and relevant messaging.
-All officers attend.
-National FFA Delegate Process July 20-21 Washington D.C.
-This official kick-off of the National FFA Delegate Process, where two officers from each state association attends.
+State Officer Summit & National FFA Delegate Process July 23-28 Washington D.C.
+A three-day advocacy training experience that is open to all 375 state FFA officers.
+Training will focus on serving as an advocate for agriculture and FFA, as well as developing clear and consistent messages related to agriculture and FFA This is also the official kick-off of the National FFA Delegate Process, where two officers from each state association attends.
 State president and vice president will attend.
-K-ACTE/KAAE Teacher's Summer Conference July 25-28 (Tenative) Manhattan State officers work with other CTSO officers to conduct the opening session and presentation of organizations.
+K-ACTE/KAAE Teacher's Summer Conference July 30- August 1 Manhattan State officers work with other CTSO officers to conduct the opening session and presentation of organizations.
 Two officers attend.

 AUG.
-2022
+2023